How Geofencing Alerts Help Parents React Faster During Emergencies and High-Risk Situations

 Combining Geofencing with Cyber Risk Prevention

 Effective use of Geofencing Alerts is fundamentally a form of cyber risk prevention.
 By physically intervening based on a location breach, parents can disrupt in-person scenarios stemming from online threats (e.g., meeting an online predator, participating in an organized physical fight arranged online).
-The immediate, reliable location data provided by Geofencing Alerts enables parents to close the loop between the child’s digital life and their physical safety, demonstrating a high level of E-E-A-T in their device monitoring strategy.
+The immediate, reliable location data provided by Geofencing Alerts enables parents to close the loop between the child’s digital life and their physical safety, demonstrating a high level of in their device monitoring strategy.

 5. Standards for Parental Monitoring Apps